hug-sch/vse-docs/setup/organize/strip-types/sound.rst

    Figure 1: Synchronization problem, due to unmatched fps.

 Suppose, you are adding a 30 fps video with a duration of 1 second or 30 frames to a 24 fps project.
 The embedded audio in the video file is of course synchronized with the frame sequence of the video.
 Frame 1 of the video file is synced with a specific time code in the audio, and so is frame 2, frame 3, ...
 In figure 1, there is a beep at timecode 0.27 s (frame 8) and at 0.73 s (frame 22).
 But, the project runs at 24 fps.
-The beeps still occur at 0.27 and 0.73 s but frames 8 and 22 are shifted to the right.
+The beeps still occur at 0.27 and 0.73 s but frame 8 and 22 are shifted to the right.
 Frame 24 in the project is after all at time code 1 s, so, frame 22 is lightly before that at timecode 0.91 s.
 The Sound strip therefore will end at frame 24 because sound cannot be compressed without changing the Pitch.

 .. admonition:: Panels documented elsewhere!

    The following panels are identical to those of the Movie strip: :ref:`Time <time-panel>`, :ref:`Source <source-panel>` and :ref:`Custom <custom-panel>`.

-There are **no** *Compositing*, *Transform*, *Crop*, *Video* and *Color* panels for the Sound strip.
+There are **no** *Compositing*, *Transform*, *Crop*, *Video*, and *Color* panels for the Sound strip.
 The following properties are **specific** for sound strips.

 .. admonition:: Sound Panel